kpumuk/codecolorer/readme.txt

 = I have updated the plugin to the newest version and now I keep getting following warnings: =

     Warning: array_keys() [function.array-keys]: The first argument should be an array in /home/wordpress/wp-content/plugins/codecolorer/lib/geshi.php on line 3599

 Remove all files from the **wp-content/plugins/codecolorer** folder and unpack an archive with plugin again (thanks to
 <a href="http://blog.t-l-k.com/">Anatoliy 'TLK' Kolesnick</a>).

+= How to insert code from an external file?

+You can upload this file using WordPress upload or put it somewhere in uploads folder, and the specify relative path using `file="relative/path/to/file"` attribute:

+    [cc_ruby file="test_project/main.rb"][/cc_ruby]

+This snippet will insert code from the UPLOADS_DIR/test_project/main.rb file.

 == Screenshots ==